 The city is responsible for the maintenance of approximately 241 lane miles of arterial, collector and local streets.

 The city is divided into four main sections for snow plowing.
-If possible, crews will be assigned to the same route each snowstorm throughout the winter season.
+If possible, crews will be assigned to the same route for each snowstorm throughout the winter season.
 This will allow crews to become familiar with their routes and any trouble spots within those areas, which will result in more efficient snow plowing efforts.

 Snow removal priority is a volume-based plan, focusing on clearing streets that benefit the greatest number of users first.